RongyuXia/flexural-torsional-vibration-isolation/README.md

-# JSV Open-Source Code and Models
+# Open-Source Code and Models

 This repository contains the MATLAB plotting scripts, numerical data, and COMSOL Multiphysics models associated with the paper *Flexural and torsional vibration isolation of pipe by adaptive locally resonant piezoelectric array*.
-The study investigates flexural and torsional wave control in a pipe structure using negative-capacitance (NC) shunted piezoelectric resonators.

 ## Software Requirements